bj80275/odin-recipes/README.md

 # odin-recipes
-This project will be displaying different recipes using html
+This project is a basic multi-page html site displaying various recipes.